 These statistics come from The Romance Writers of America (RWA) for 2002.
 CBA reflects a similar breakdown except that Left Behind is considered “futuristic” and is thus classified in the same group as science-fiction.

 Read Ted Dekker, he is a great read.
-Blink, Thr3e, and the trilogy Black, Red, & White are really good.
+Blink, Thr3e, and the quartet Black, Red, White, & Green are really good.
 Tosca Lee has an incredible literary quality to her books (see Demon: A Memoir and Havah: The Story of Eve).
 James Scott Bell writes some great thrillers.
 Brandylin Collins’ Eyes of Elisha is fascinating (a vision is a predominant plot device.)
 Angela Hunt wrote The Truth Teller that has a very interesting plot device.
 Bill Myers’ Blood of Heaven is a fun read.
 Ghostwriter by Rene Gutteridge was a fabulous debut by a tremendous writer.
 (I helped her craft the plot since it is based in the publishing world.
-Unfortunately it has gone out of print.)
+Unfortunately, it has gone out of print.)
 The Rivers Run Dry by Sibella Giorello will prove that CBA fiction can also be literary.

 Yes, you will probably hate all of these as not being as good as Tolkein, Grisham, or Donaldson.
 But then few books are.
 No book will be universally loved, that is the beauty of fiction.
 So instead, enjoy the discovery of some very popular writers and realize that some books are for you, some are for other people.